 In 1960 he founded the Groupe de Recherche d’Art Visuel (GRAV, Visual Art Research Group), a space that remained active only for ten years, at that time immersive art did not have the importance or notoriety that it has today.

 Moreover, they introduced the idea of the game into art.
-One of Le Parc’s most renowned works that focused on this idea, was “Une journée dans la rue” (A day on the street).
+One of Le Parc’s most renowned works that focused on this idea was “Une journée dans la rue” (A day on the street).
 This piece basically offered different experiences to the citizens of Paris.
 An example of these experiences was to place balloons on one side of a square of a Parisian neighbourhood and pins on the other side.
 People who received balloons and those with the pins walked past each other and had to decide what to do with the objects they were given.
 This way le Parc could observe the reactions of people.
-Would people with the pins puncture the balloons?
+Would people with the pins burst the balloons?
 Would the ones carrying balloons try to protect them?
 They collected evidence that the public is not inert, inexpressive, boring and indifferent.
 The idea was to avoid situations of inferiority, which was what happened when people went to a museum or gallery.

 Little by little, within his work appeared light and the movement of the spectator.
 He was among the first to start using suspended mobiles to split the light and create other shapes.
 He used all the elements he had available: cardboard, paper and metal plates, and with them he generated his spectacular creations.